 There are several camping options inside and near Makhtesh Ramon, and Khan Be’erot is probably the most popular one.
-The Israel Nature and Parks Authority manage Khan Be’erot, and it is the only campsite in Makhtesh Ramon with running water.
+The Israel Nature and Parks Authority manage Khan Be’erot, the only campsite in the Makhtesh with running water.
 You can find further details here.
-Other options include Gvanim Stream Night Camp (free campsite), Ben Midbar Camel Tours besides camel rides also offer tents, Lotz Cisterns campsite (free campsite), and there are several others.
+Other options include Gvanim Stream Night Camp (free campsite), Ben Midbar Camel Tours, besides camel rides, offer tents, Lotz Cisterns campsite (free campsite), and several others.

 Be’erot Camping Area – at the center of Makhtesh Ramon.
 The camping area is accessible to all vehicles, and its location allows visitors a convenient departure point for tours.
 The services provided are accommodation, water, light snacks (meals with prior coordination), toilet facilities, and garbage removal.
-There are a few other camping areas in Makhtesh Ramon where one can sleep overnight, but no other services are provided there.
-The camping areas are designated to serve visitors and hikers, and simultaneously to reduce the disturbance of the animals’ nocturnal activities by restricting people to defined areas in the Makhtesh during night hours.
+There are a few other camping areas in Makhtesh Ramon where one can sleep overnight, but no other services are provided.
+The camping areas are designated to serve visitors and hikers and simultaneously reduce the disturbance of the animals’ nocturnal activities by restricting people to defined areas in the Makhtesh during night hours.

 Note: unless stated otherwise, all quotes were taken from the Makhtesh Ramon – Nature Reserve and Visitors Center’s official site.